Highlights from the Ratings and Financial Report for TRACON Pharmaceuticals, Inc. (TCON)

 Is It Worth Investing in TRACON Pharmaceuticals, Inc. (NASDAQ :TCON) Right Now?

-The average price from analysts is $4.33, which is $0.42 above the current price.
-TCON currently public float of 6.52M and currently shorts hold a 0.43% ratio of that float.
-Today, the average trading volume of TCON was 1.29M shares.
+The average price from analysts is $4.33, which is -$0.56 below the current price.
+TCON currently public float of 6.35M and currently shorts hold a 3.89% ratio of that float.
+Today, the average trading volume of TCON was 1.37M shares.

 TCON’s Market Performance